kshitijaucharmal/xmonad-dotfiles/README.md

 # xmonad-dotfiles
-My Xmonad config files to make any arch system look like my desktop
+My Xmonad config files

+There are many settings specific to the programs on my system.